Christ-Mind-Teachings/cmi-raj/_shorts/Above_All_Else_I_Want_to_See_Your_Vision.md

 And I will be quiet now as you continued.

+[soft music]

-This is The divine event embodying the fullness of the perfection of the love that God is being.
+This is the divine event embodying the fullness of the perfection of the love that God is being.
 That it is an awesome event, that will be far from dull.
 That will be more satisfying than the word satisfaction has ever meant to you before.

 I love you.
-You are all Mightily supported.
-In your experience of the atonement.
+You are all Mightily supported in your experience of the atonement.
 Don't go through this week feeling that you're doing it all by yourself.
 Let the experience of being actively loved, *In.*